 A portion of Social Security retirement, disability and other benefits are subject to federal income tax if your overall income exceeds a cap the U.S. government sets.
 Twelve states also tax some or all of their residents’ Social Security benefits: Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah, Vermont and West Virginia.

-Other states offer their own deductions or exemptions based on age or income, and a few are reducing or eliminating taxation of benefits.
-(North Dakota did so in 2021, amending its tax code to strike Social Security payments from its definition of taxable income.)
+Other states offer their own deductions or exemptions based on age or income, and a few are reducing or eliminating taxation of benefits for most or all older residents.
 Here’s what to expect if you live in a state that taxes Social Security.

 State residents can deduct most or all of their benefit income, depending on their adjusted gross income (AGI), the figure on line 11 of the IRS 1040 form.